zylee3/final_project/script/readme_script.txt

 character = "Bob"
 text = "OK."

-7. When changing to different scene, add "event".
+7. When changing to different scene, add "event.change_xxx".
+For instance, if changing to supermarket, "event_change_supermarket".

 Baking.toml:
 name = "A Piece Of Cake"